English flag Arrows French flag

 $$ f(n) = \frac{1}{n^2} $$

-is definitely positive and decreasing, the we can use the series-integrals comparison method:
+is definitely continuous and strictly decreasing, the we can use the series-integrals comparison method:

 We perform the sum of each elements from \((k = 2)\) until \(n\) (because we will see below that \(\displaystyle \int^x f(t) \ dt\) is not defined at \(0\)):